 An interdisciplinary study of literary, philosophical and historical relationships between the natural environment and the human condition.
 Focus will be placed on the appreciation of nature and its effect on human endeavor.
-(3 credits, 3 Lecture)

 HUM 181 Intro to Film Appreciation

 IAI F2 908